leodeslf/leaf/summs/ux/dont_make_me_think.md

 At the end, it results in a navigation with a few more "taps" than the full version, and that's OK.
 As long as the user continues to feel confident that what they want is further down the screen or behind a link or button, they'll keep going.

->Managing real estate challenges shouldn't be done at the cost of usability.
+>Managing real estate challenges shouldn't be done at the cost of usability

 #### Breeding chameleons